-The figure of Hancock is nine feet high and is dressed in the uniform of an army officer, sitting erect and facing forward on the horse with his hands resting in front of him holding the reins.
-The horse rears slight on three legs, rested on a base of sculpted ground.
-The elaborate pedestal of Maine granite with semicircular ends protruding from a rectangular center is topped by a detailed cornice supported by two composite pilasters framing the center section on each side.
-The ends are decorated with foliage and palm leaf designs which form car touches topped by eagles.
-It cost $50,000 in the 1880s to erect this statue but was still able proceed thanks to an Act approved on March 2, 1889.
+Rising nine feet high, the figure of Major General Winfield Scott Hancock is dressed in the uniform of an army officer, sitting erect and facing forward on his horse with his hands holding the reins.
+The horse rears slightly on three legs, rested on a base of sculpted ground.
+The elaborate pedestal of Maine granite, with semicircular ends protruding from a rectangular center, is topped by a detailed cornice.
+The ends are decorated with foliage and palm leaf designs, which form cartouches topped by eagles.

 Although it cost $50,000 to erect the statue—an incredible sum in the 1880s—the motion was approved in 1889.
 Sculptor Henry Jackson Ellicott completed the statue.